 Short Film Program Showcases Interdisciplinary Work of Women and Non-Binary Artists

-McEvoy Foundation for the Arts is pleased to announce Image Gardeners, an exhibition of modern and contemporary photography from the McEvoy Family Collection that challenges photographic conventions of representation in order to cultivate alternative visions of womanhood.
+McEvoy Foundation for the Arts is pleased to announce Image Gardeners, an exhibition of modern and contemporary photography from the McEvoy Family Collection that challenges photographic conventions of representation in order to cultivate alternative visions of selfhood and womanhood.
 Newly commissioned presentations by Marcel Pardo Ariza, Carolyn Drake, and Chanell Stone create an intergenerational dialogue among the works on view that reveal personal perspectives on gender, race, and identity.
 In the Screening Room, Gina Basso guest curates the related program of short films by and about women and non-binary artists, titled seen only, heard only through someone else’s description.
 Both exhibitions are on view from January 14 through April 30, 2022.
 Admission to McEvoy Arts is free.

 An “image gardener” describes a camera operator who maintains a prolonged involvement with its subject or medium in order to realize a photograph.
 In opposition to Susan Sontag’s theory that photography is a voracious way of seeing, image gardeners invest time and care into their craft and employ photographic seeing as a means of cultivation and preservation.
 Avant-garde artists Zoe Leonard, Susan Meiselas, Lorna Simpson, Francesca Woodman, and others utilize self-presentation, appropriation, collaboration, and experimental processes to reflect, reframe, and resist commonly held notions of figures behind and in front of the camera.